 Risk-Free Lawyers Work on Contingency

-Paying for a personal injury attorney in Arizona might not feel like an option as the victim of a significant injury.
+Paying for a Peoria personal injury attorney might not feel like an option as the victim of a significant injury.
 After all, you are already dealing with medical expenses and property damage repairs.
 Most attorneys, however, understand the financial duress people suffer as victims of serious accidents.
 That is why they offer their services on a contingency fee basis.
 Personal injury lawyers that work on contingency do not charge a penny for their services until and unless they recover financial awards for their clients.

 Hiring a lawyer on a contingency fee arrangement protects you from financial risk during the claims process.
 You will not pay anything upfront for your services.
 Your attorney will front 100% of the costs of the investigation, filing fees, and other claim-related expenses.
 You will only have to pay if and when your attorney wins your case.
 Even then, you will not have to spend anything out of pocket for your legal representation.
 Your lawyer will take his or her fees directly out of your compensation award.

 The typical contingency fee arrangement is that the lawyer will take about one third, or 33%, of the settlement or jury verdict won.
 This percentage can vary according to the level of work a case requires.
 Taking a case to trial, for example, could result in higher fees for the additional labor on the attorney’s part.
 You will agree to the fee before you retain the attorney.
 Finding a lawyer that will take your case on contingency can protect you from ever needing to request a refund since you will not pay anything unless your lawyer wins the case.